BladeRunnerJS/brjs-site/docs/use/getting_started.md

     } )();

 We also update `view.html` to contain an `input` element where the element's `value` property is bound to the newly named `todoText` value.
 We want instant two-way binding so we also need to add `valueUpdate:'afterkeydown'` to the `data-bind` attribute.
-And we also want to call the newly named `enterPressed` function when a key is pressed in the input to check to see if it's the *Enter/Return*.
+And we also want to call the newly named `keyPressed` function when a key is pressed in the input to check to see if it was the *Enter/Return* key.
 We do this by adding `event: { keypress: keyPressed }` to the `data-bind` attribute.
 Finally, update the `class` attribute to indicate the input is a `todo-input`, add a `placeholder` attribute and remove the unused `<button>` element:

     <div id="brjstodo.todo.todoinput.view-template">
       <div>